hunkreborn/Samsung-NX2000-Moding-Hack/README.md

 This is a hacking mod for Samsung NX2000.
 Since this camera has no buttons, its not possible to enter the Developer Menu by keypress.

-I give NO warranty of work, it works in my camera, may not work in yours.
+I give NO warranty of success, it works in my camera, may not work in yours.
 I take NO responsibility for deleting your photos and movies, brick your camera or any problem whatsoever.

 Device Support
 Supported models:

-Samsung NX2000 (1.18d)
+Samsung NX2000 (Version 1.18)

 This tutorial was inspired by "ge0rg's NX300 Hacking", take a look there since its much more technical than mine.